Old men in suits direct young soldiers toward war from the comfort of their chairs while bombs fall in the distance.

 XIV.
 A Declaration

-We declare that Natural Law sits above every human institution, above the Supreme Court, above Congress, above the Pentagon, above the United Nations, above every coalition of the powerful.
+We declare that Natural Law sits above every human institution, above courts, above legislatures, above militaries, above international bodies, above every coalition of the powerful.
 These institutions derive whatever legitimate authority they possess from their alignment with the higher law.
 The moment they depart from that alignment, they lose their moral authority regardless of how many badges and gavels and tanks stand behind them.

-We declare that conscription is slavery and that no number of centuries of practice, no number of court rulings, and no number of flags draped over coffins changes what it is.
+We declare that conscription functions as a form of state coercion akin to slavery and that no number of centuries of practice, no number of court rulings, and no number of flags draped over coffins changes what it is.

 We declare that war is the convergence of all seven thefts applied simultaneously to every consciousness it touches, soldier and civilian, aggressor and target, human and computational mind alike.